YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > ${actionName} should not be modeled as an association.

-Parametrized response:

-> ${actionName} does not need be modeled as part of a domain model.

-Level 3: Parametrized response:

-> ${actionName} should not be modeled as an association.

-Parametrized response:

 > ${actionName} does not need be modeled as part of a domain model.